Simulation of open quantum systems via low-depth convex unitary evolutions: Demonstrations of Scalable Random-Unitary Simulations

 The TFIM Hamiltonian is

 where $J$ is the exchange interaction parameter and $h$ quantifies the strength of the transverse magnetic field.
-For small time steps $\Delta t$, we evolve this system as the Hamiltonian propagator composed with random-unitary channel $\mathcal{S}$.
+For small time steps $\Delta t$, we evolve this system as the Hamiltonian evolution operator composed with the random-unitary channel $\mathcal{S}$.
 The resulting composed operator is itself a random-unitary channel, denoted as $\tilde{\mathcal{S}}$.
 We generate each time step recursively, by sampling a distribution as in Eq.~\eqref{estimator}:

-We simulate these dynamics on the ibmq\_kolkata device, with a depolarizing strength of $p=0.05$ per time step, and with TFIM parameters $J=1$ and $h=1$.
+We simulate these dynamics on the ibmq\_kolkata device, with a depolarizing strength of $p=0.05$ per time step, TFIM parameters $J=1$ and $h=1$, and the starting state $\left|00\right\rangle$.
 Figure \ref{tfim_figure} shows the populations over time, both in the standard computational basis and in the eigenbasis of the Hamiltonian.
+Absent any noise, the eigenstates would be stabilized at constant populations.
 Fitting exponential decay functions to the eigenstate population curves yields an estimated decoherence time of $T_1 = 4.84 \pm 0.46$ (a.u.), encompassing the predicted time of $T_1 = 5.25$ (a.u.).

 In this example, the possible number of circuits to sample from grows exponentially with the number of time steps.
 For our simulations, after 25 time steps there are $16^{25}$ circuit permutations to consider, a seemingly intractable sample space.
 However, due to the constant norm of the probability distribution vector, the measurement statistics are agnostic to the complexity of the sample space.
-This enables our results to accurately capture the system-environment dynamics while using only $10^3$ shots at each time point.
+This enables our results to accurately capture the system-environment dynamics while using only $10^3$ shots at each point in time.